NTEN

 NTEN is an international nonprofit organization based in the United States.
 Founded in 2000, NTEN offers training and certificate programs for nonprofit staff learning about the equitable use of technology.
 Their CEO Amy Sample Ward was on the NonProfit Times Top 50 Influencers list every year from 2015 through 2020.
 The organization was named "the best small non-profit to work for" in Oregon by the magazine Oregon Business in 2019.

 Overview

 NTEN was originally incorporated as The Nonprofit Technology Enterprise Network and is now known solely as NTEN.
 Described in the Nonprofit Quarterly as "One of the more recent and potentially powerful networks evolving in the nonprofit technology-assistance scene", the association provides forums for people involved in nonprofit technology, acts as a conduit for connecting journalists and researchers with nonprofit technology practitioners, makes technology information and resources available to organizations, and undertakes research for the sector.
-It runs the annual Nonprofit Technology Conference (NTC) in the USA as well as co-hosting other events.
+It runs the annual Nonprofit Technology Conference (NTC) in the US as well as co-hosting other events.
 In 2012, the company created Tech Accelerate, a tool for making assessment about technology use and policies designed for nonprofit staff to assist them with decisions, planning, and investments.